chitinlink/chitinlink.github.io/about.md

 I'm more active on Discord than anywhere else.
 If you want my tag, ask me in private.
 Same thing for my Steam account.
 I spend a lot of my free time in calls, doing whatever in the background.

+I'm agender.
+Because the english language is gendered, and for the sake of unencumbering speech, I use "she" and "her" pronouns and prefer to be addressed with feminine forms.
+You're free to call me a "girl" and so on if you like.
+I'm also pansexual and polyamorous, if that matters to you.

 I'm not well-read on politics but I agree with most communist and anti-imperialist rhetoric.
 I believe everyone has a right to be treated fairly -- to be fed and clothed, to stable housing and infrastructure, and allowed to flourish without undue stress.